StatisKit/StatisKit/doc/developer/configuration.rst

         call developer_install.bat

-Afterwards, the :download:`statiskit-dev <../conda/../conda/statiskit-dev.yml>` environment is installed and you can activate it by typing in the same shell:
+Afterwards, the `statiskit-dev <https://raw.githubusercontent.com/StatisKit/StatisKit/master/conda/statiskit-dev.yml>`_ environment is installed and you can activate it by typing in the same shell:

 * On Linux and OS X,